HoyeonS/hephaestus/docs/configuration.md

 - `~/.hephaestus/config.yaml` (Unix-like systems)
 - `%USERPROFILE%\.hephaestus\config.yaml` (Windows)

-You can override this location by setting the `HEPHAESTUS_CONFIG` environment variable.

 ## Getting Started

 1. Copy the default configuration file from `config/config.yaml` to your configuration directory